getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/query-builder.md

 [Fields](https://www.notion.so/847a31ec71da4a889593859534891e44)

-The Query Builder syntax is identical to [LINK: Sentry's Search syntax]( [https://docs.sentry.io/workflow/search/](https://docs.sentry.io/workflow/search/)).
+The Query Builder syntax is identical to [Sentry's Search syntax]({%- link _documentation/workflow/search.md -%}).
 To add a search condition, click on the search input box above the graph, add a search condition, and press "Enter."

 ### Results Table